 It’s mid-summer as I write this – a time when anyone can easily overheat and lose too much fluid through sweating, so it wasn’t a surprise to hear that she’d spent such a long time in the hospital.

 Let’s face it – we all need to drink more water, particularly in hot weather or if you are going through an illness.
-And, just letting you know that alcohol, soda and hot cocoa do not count as a fluid (neither does alcohol) because it actually is dehydrating.
+And, just letting you know that alcohol, soda and hot cocoa do not count as a fluid because they actually can contribute to dehydration.

 Effects of Dehydration in Elderly